CCF's 10 Principles

 - We must use “we” language, the “we” that includes the donor as part of the community doing this work.
 (We’re not against “you,” but sometimes it’s excessive.
 We need to balance out the “you” with the collective “we.”)

 8. We promote the understanding that everyone (donors, staff, funders, board members, volunteers) personally benefits from engaging in the work of social justice – it’s not just charity and compassion.

 Some call it “enlightened self-interest,” this belief that by investing in others and in the common good, we also personally benefit.
 It’s not just compassion or a sense of pity.
 Getting donors to see they and their families personally benefit from their donations will lead to stronger investment in their community, which will strengthen the community.

 - We must avoid creating a sense of charity or pity among donors toward other community members and instead encourage donors to see how they and their families also benefit from the work they are donating to sustain

 9. We see the work of social justice as holistic and transformative, not transactional.

 We need to get people to see the work as a whole and not reinforce transactional thinking (like the tendency to focus on the split between program costs and “overhead,” or the division of our clients into discrete units supported by different individual donors).
 We need to get donors to see and appreciate that many elements are needed to make things run.

-- We must be transparent with financial reporting, but whenever possible, we need to report holistically, not segmented out by which donors paid for what.
-(For example, we need to eliminate language like: “Your $1,000, combined with the funding from grants and other donors, along with support with volunteers and staff, helped us serve 300 kids this year.”)
+- We are transparent with financial reporting, but whenever possible, will report holistically, not segment out by which donors paid for what.
+For instance, we should NOT say, “Your $1,000 bought books and equipment for 10 kids, and none of your money went to overhead.”
+Instead, we should say things like, “Your $1,000, combined with the funding from grants and other donors, along with support from volunteers and staff, helped us serve 300 kids this year.”

 - We must encourage funders to understand and support core mission support, also known as “overhead” or “indirect” expenses.